Kinto/kinto.js/docs/tutorial.md

 ![](images/step2.png)

-Again, feel free to switch of your Internet connection and refresh the page.
-Keep adding tasks.
-Refresh.
-Feelings.
+Now, refresh the page; your data are still there, thank you [indexedDB](https://developer.mozilla.org/fr/docs/IndexedDB)!

+Last, switch off your Internet connection, and try adding tasks.
+It still works, because we're offline first, remember.
+We'll get through synchronization a bit later.

+> #### Notes
+>
+> - The Cliquetis API heavily relies on [Promises](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise).
+Don't hesitate to learn a but more about them before digging further into this tutorial.

 ## Updating a task

 Hey, is this a todo list or what?
 Where are my checkboxes?
 Okay, let's implement that.

-First, let's move to using a `template` tag in our HTML document so we can define how a task look like:
+First, let's move to using a `template` tag in our HTML document so we can define how a task looks like; Add this in your `index.html` file:

 ```html
   …